bootdotdev/blog/content/golang/become-golang-backend-dev.md

 ---
-title: "How to Become a Golang Back-End Developer in 7 Steps"
+title: "How to Become a Golang Engineer (on the Back-End)"
 author: Natalie Schooner
 date: "2023-02-23"
 categories: